Nutters are launching a mean minded campaign to get licensing laws changed to give local councils more option to ban lap dancing.

 Thank you for your e-Petition dated 6 May 2009 about the introduction of Clause 26 of the Policing and Crime Bill, and its impact on burlesque performances.

-assumed to be provided solely or principally for the purpose of sexually stimulating any member of the audience , will need to apply for a sex establishment licence.
-Therefore, as long as a burlesque performance does not fit this definition a
+reasonably assumed to be provided solely or principally for the purpose of sexually stimulating any member of the audience , will need to apply for a sex establishment licence.
+Therefore, as long as a burlesque performance does not fit

 The Government believe this is the correct approach to ensure the measures are properly targeted and address the real concerns of local communities.